Geothermal Systems

 Ground source heat pumps can also be configured with a dedicated hot water coil for on demand water heating.
 This double walled heat exchanger differs from a desuperheater in that it operates when there is a “call” for heat from in the domestic water tank.

 For most residential applications where there is a lower domestic hot water load the desuperheater is the more economical choice.
+In applications where there is a significant domestic water heating loads the dedicated hot water coil can be considered.

 Ready to Talk?